Activation process at the customer

 - Insert API key into your iframe

-- With a click on “Activate now” the provider is activated.
+- Clicking on “Activate now” activates the provider.

-When the activation URL is called up in the iframe, data for identifying the customer is transferred:
+When the activation URL is called up in the iframe, data is transferred to identify the customer:

 - WebID of the client